softzian/ElseeSystem/README.md

 ElseeSystem
 ===========

-A Simple Hobby "OS" for learning purpose

 Note: The main reason I put this on GitHub is for backup purpose

+A Simple Hobby x86 "OS" for learning purpose

+I don't intend to write an OS, this project provide some basic modules in order to develop programs that run without OS (run directly on hardware).
+It may evolve to an OS later but it isn't my current goal.

+Design goals:
+  - Support PC/AT Compatible System with IA-32 processor
+  - Single Address Space Environment
+  - Direct hardware access